kolzchut/mediawiki-extensions-KZChatbot/README.md

 - Prevent users from sending unlimited rating requests: right now it's possible to switch indefinitely between thumbs up and thumbs down, and each is sent and recorded by the RAG server.
 We need to decide on a limit, and save requests temporarily in Redis or similar to handle it
-- Clean up isShown in database, as only shown users are saved
+- Consider caching in memory the count of active users to avoid querying the database on every request
 - What is kzchatbot_users.kzcbu_ranking_eligible_answer_id?
 - Implement UUID request limit functionality